seagle0128/doom-modeline/README.md

 ;; It respects option `doom-modeline-icon' and option `doom-modeline-time-icon'.
 (setq doom-modeline-time-live-icon t)

+;; Whether to use an analogue clock svg as the live time icon.
+;; It respects options `doom-modeline-icon', `doom-modeline-time-icon', and `doom-modeline-time-live-icon'.
+(setq doom-modeline-time-analogue-clock t)

 ;; Whether to use unicode as a fallback (instead of ASCII) when not using icons.
 (setq doom-modeline-unicode-fallback nil)